Who Are We: Canine CellMates began in June

 and overall care for the dogs, we hope to positively change both the dogs and

-one after the other.
+the inmates.
+During the 8 week program, each inmate has the opportunity to train and bond with their assigned dog.
 At the end of the training course, our goal is for the

 dogs to pass the Canine Good